JaegunS/jaeguns.github.io/cv.md

 - **Programmer**
     - September 2024 - Current
     - University of Michigan School of Information
-    - Developed a plugin that integrates Maizey into Google Sheets
+    - Developed a plugin that integrates U-M Maizey into Google Sheets using student and faculty authentication
     - Helped migrate research dashboards from legacy U-M services to Fly.io

 # Education